-The Texas Clean Energy Project (TCEP) is a “NowGen” Integrated Gasification Combined Cycle (IGCC) facility that will incorporate carbon capture and storage (CCS) technology in a first-of-its-kind commercial clean coal power plant.
-TCEP will be a 400MW power/poly-gen project that will also produce urea for the U.S. fertilizer market and capture 90 percent of its carbon dioxide (CO2) – approximately 3 million tons per year – which will be used for enhanced oil recovery (EOR) in the West Texas Permian Basin.
-TCEP is being developed by Seattle-based Summit Power Group, which in June 2010 launched a Front End Engineering Design Study (FEED) in conjunction with Siemens, Fluor Corporation and Selas Fluid Processing Corporation, a Linde Group subsidiary.
-TCEP received a $450MM award in 2010 from the U.S. Department of Energy’s Clean Coal Power Initiative (CCPI).
+The Texas Clean Energy Project (TCEP) is a “NowGen” Integrated Gasification Combined Cycle (IGCC) facility that will incorporate carbon capture, utilization and storage (CCUS) technology in a first-of-its-kind commercial clean coal power plant.
+TCEP will be a 400MW power/poly-gen project that will also produce urea for the U.S. fertilizer market and capture 90 percent of its carbon dioxide (CO2) – approximately 2 million tons per year – which will be used for enhanced oil recovery (EOR) in the West Texas Permian Basin.
+TCEP is being developed by Seattle-based Summit Power Group, which in December 2015 signed an engineering, procurement and construction (EPC) contract with China Huanqui Contracting & Engineering Corporation (HQC), a subsidiary of China National Petroleum Corporation (CNPC), and SNC-Lavalin, a Montreal-based engineering and construction group.
 TCEP received its final air quality permit from the Texas Commission on Environmental Quality (TCEQ) on December 28, 2010.
-The project will be located in Penwell, Texas, 15 miles west of Odessa; construction is scheduled to begin in the Fall of 2012.
+The project will be located in Penwell, Texas, 15 miles west of Odessa.

-The Texas Clean Energy project will be the first United States based power plant that combines both Integrated Gasification Combined Cycle and carbon capture and storage technologies.
+The Texas Clean Energy project will be the first United States based power plant that combines both Integrated Gasification Combined Cycle and 90 percent carbon capture and storage technologies.